 Monitoring and documenting your conversion rate can also tell you if something is wrong with your website.
 If your conversion rate was to suddenly fall below its average, this may be attributed to an error with your cart, contact form or whatever the goal is.

-The Facebook pixel allows you to get to know your unique audience.
+The Meta pixel (formally known as the Facebook Pixel) allows you to get to know your unique audience.
 Like Google Analytics, it allows you to understand their behaviours and preferences.
 The pixel gives data needed to create custom audiences and lookalikes based on site visitors, events or conversions.
 It can record soft conversions such as duration spent on your site, as well as events like cart abandonment.
 It can also record hard conversions likes sales or other online goals.

 4. Add LinkedIn Insight Tag